-How to Set Up a Winning Prospecting Sequence
+How to Set Up a Winning Sales Cadence For Prospecting

 That being said, we all have to start somewhere.
-Here’s a baseline ‘cookie cutter’ sequence that many sales reps use some variation of:
+Here’s a baseline ‘cookie cutter’ sales cadence that many sales reps use some variation of:

 Day 1 – Make your first call